Heartburn, Acid Reflux and Gastro-Oesophageal Reflux Disease (GERD)

 The most common complication of acid reflux and GERD is inflammation leading to esophagitis, stricture, Barrett's oesophagus, ( potentially a precancerous condition) and adenocarcinoma.

-Severe heartburn can cause different types of abnormal cells that are likely to become cancerous, to grow and develop in the esophagus.
+Severe heartburn can cause different types of abnormal cells that are likely to become cancerous, to grow and develop in the oesophagus.

 By J Alexis-Hagues © 16/01/2014